Swiss, 1838

 Wackernagel family, Basel, Switzerland

-Rudolf Wackernagel, Munich
+Rudolf Wackernagel, Munich (see label on verso)

 Her fond brother Eduard, evidently a gifted draughtsman, sat down at his desk in Basel on December 17, 1838, and drew his little sister Anna's Christmas dream.